RicoJia/The-Dream-Robot/src/dream_gmapping/my_implementation_gmapping_paper_reading.md

 \theta = \theta_0 + \delta_1 + \delta_2
 $$

 This model is generic enough for all different kinematic models.
-However, for specific models, like the differential drive, this model's assumption of constant noise distribution for different $\delta_1, \delta_{trans}, \delta_2$.
+However, for specific models, like the differential drive, this model's assumption of constant noise distribution may not hold for different $\delta_1, \delta_{trans}, \delta_2$ values.
 For different drive,  **instantaneous center of curvature** is a better suited model

 #### Instantaneous center of curvature (ICC) [used in implementation]